5 mins, 16 secs read time

 –Nia Darville, DE&I Program Manager at Greenhouse, in Forbes

-At Greenhouse, one of our goals is to increase mentorship, sponsorship and employee growth opportunities for underrepresented employees.
+As Greenhouse strives to be a great people-first company, one of our goals is to increase mentorship, sponsorship and employee growth opportunities for underrepresented employees.
 In partnership with TPG and The Rise Fund, our Director of DE&I Jamie Adasi organized for up to 10 Black employees to participate in the McKinsey Black Leadership Academy Management Accelerator program, designed to enhance the capabilities of existing Black leaders and support their ongoing career progression.
 We caught up with two participants – Mid-Market II Account Executive Sean Ezeamama and Professional Services Project Manager Ebony Ajiboye – to learn more about why programs like these and investing in employees are so important.

 Empowerment driven by representation: A bleak reality is that company leadership roles are rarely filled by Black leaders.
 Black professionals hold only 3.2% of all executive or senior leadership roles and less than 1% of all Fortune 500 CEO positions.
 This is not because of a lack of qualified Black talent, but because companies are not doing their due diligence to find them, or not conducting fair and equitable hiring practices.